-Santa Clara, Calif. — The road to Rio’s future includes large general-merchandise chains for select products and new music portables that can be upgraded to use Microsoft’s planned Janus DRM technology.
+The road to Rio’s future includes large general-merchandise chains for select products and new music portables that can be upgraded to use Microsoft’s planned Janus DRM technology

-To gain share, the company also is upgrading its selection to boost battery life; add fashion-oriented cosmetics; and offer new memory capacities, including 5GB for a HDD model and 512MB for a flash-memory model.
+Also to gain share, the company is upgrading its selection to boost battery life; add fashion-oriented cosmetics; and offer new memory capacities, including 5GB for a HDD model and 512MB for a flash-memory model.

 Rio will also expand partnerships with download services to expand its market share, said product marketing VP Dan Torres.
 Earlier this summer, for example, Rio’s 256MB Chiba began to be bundled with select one-year Napster subscriptions, and Rio products are integrated with MusicMatch PC-based music software, he said.